Relativistic frequency shifts in gravitational waves from axion clouds: Numerical results

 Fig.~\ref{fig:GWfrequency} shows the GW frequencies for each axion mass arising from the processes described above.
 In these plots, the masses of all relevant clouds are set to $M_c=0.1 M$, the decay constant to $F_a=10^{-2}M_{\rm Pl}$ (roughly the GUT scale), and the BH spin to $a/M=0.99$.
 In addition, the relative difference from the unperturbed case, $\Delta f/\bar{f}$, is shown below each frequency, where $\Delta f=f_{\rm GW}-\bar{f}$.

 As can be seen, the relativistic results can be significantly different from the non-relativistic ones when $M\mu$ is not small.
 However, this is only one example of a parameter set, and we note that the behavior strongly depends on $(M\mu,M_c,F_a)$.
 In particular, the effect on the frequency shift is pronounced for GWs from level transitions.
 This is because, even if the shift in each mode frequency is small, the GW frequency is determined by their difference.

-Moreover, depending on the value of $F_a$, self-gravity tends to dominate in the non-relativistic regime of small $M\mu$, whereas self-interaction tends to become more important in the relativistic regime of large $M\mu$.
+Finally, let us comment on the relative importance of self-interaction and self-gravity effects.
+As shown in App.~\ref{app:non-rel}, within the non-relativistic approximation, the ratio of the two corrections is estimated as

+where we have restored the Planck mass $M_{\rm Pl}=1/\sqrt{G}$.
+Thus, the self-interaction contribution is expected to dominate roughly when $F_a/M_{\rm Pl}\lesssim M\mu/M_{\rm Pl}^2$.
+This estimate shows that stronger self-interactions, corresponding to smaller $F_a$, can make the frequency shift from self-interactions more important than that from self-gravity.
+In practice, however, the numerical prefactors are mode dependent and can differ significantly between the two effects.
+Therefore, which effect gives the dominant correction depends sensitively on the parameters and on the gravitational-wave emission process under consideration.

+For example, for the parameter choice used in Fig.~\ref{fig:GWfrequency}, the self-interaction contribution becomes dominant for $M\mu\gtrsim0.38$ in the (2,1,1) pair annihilation process, and for $M\mu\gtrsim0.31$ in the (3,2,2) $\to$ (2,1,1) level transition.
+For the (5,4,4) $\to$ (3,2,2) level transition, self-gravity remains dominant over the range $M\mu\leq0.4$ considered here, but the self-interaction contribution is expected to dominate at larger values of $M\mu$.